-In February 2017, the MCA revised its test and trial-licensing regime to further support the carriage of technology trials such as 5G and IoT.
+In February 2017, the Malta Communications Authority (MCA) revised its test and trial-licensing regime to further support the carriage of technology trials such as 5G and IoT.
 In November 2017, the MCA released an update of its strategy for 2018-2020.
 Main tasks include:

-- Awarding 800 MHz and continuing process to clear 700 MHz band. - Publishing and commencing implementation of the National Spectrum Management Strategy. - Continuing scoping work on spectrum earmarked for 5G. v Managing information as the means to promote competition. - Continue making the case for assumption of ex-post competition regulation powers. - Maintaining the compliance framework set at safeguarding a competitive environment
+- Awarding the 800 MHz band and continuing process to clear the 700 MHz band. - Publishing and commencing implementation of the National Spectrum Management Strategy. - Continuing scoping work on spectrum earmarked for 5G.
+Managing information as the means to promote competition. - Continue making the case for assumption of ex-post competition regulation powers. - Maintaining the compliance framework set at safeguarding a competitive environment

 In June 2018, the MCA released the National Roadmap for the UHF band between 470-790 MHz.
-The 700 MHz band will be made available for commercial WBB mobile services as from June 2021.
+The 700 MHz band will be made available for commercial wireless mobile broadband services as from June 2021.
 The roadmap follows a public consultation held between April 23rd and May 22nd, 2018.